 Valentine’s day is just around the corner and in lieu of exchanging gifts with your significant other this year, consider a romantic weekend getaway.

 Travel compatibility is HUGE and can bring you two closer than any gift ever will.
 You’ll have to learn to trust and rely on each other in new and stressful situations.
-Those uncomfortable moments will draw out the deepest of emotions leaving you feeling raw and exposed — exactly the parts you want to see and embrace.
+Those uncomfortable moments will draw out the deepest of emotions leaving you feeling raw and exposed.
+Precisely the parts you want to see and embrace.

 Now that sounds like a memorable Valentine’s Day!

-There are plenty of romantic cities around the world, but here are three uber romantic weekend trips to some famous destinations in Europe where you can enjoy the offseason deals — sans the massive crowds!
+There are plenty of romantic cities around the world.
+Here are three uber romantic weekend trips to famous destinations in Europe where you can enjoy the offseason deals.
+Sans the massive crowds!